PFAS in Surface Finishing Used as a fume suppressant and history of proactive environmental stewardship

 So why is PFOS turning up in wastewater discharge from plating facilities?

 As analytical testing technology became far more sensitive, PFOS detection values shrank from parts per million, to billion, to trillion.
 Tests today can measure the equivalent of a single drop (1 part per trillion or ppt) in 20 Olympic-sized swimming pools.
-More sensitive testing revealed trace amounts of legacy residual PFOS in wastewater effluent discharges from some Michigan plating facilities, even though the surface finishing industry no longer uses PFOS.
+More sensitive testing revealed trace amounts of legacy residual PFOS in wastewater effluent discharges from some plating facilities, even though the surface finishing industry no longer uses PFOS.